sueszli/blog/choosing a language.md

 8. **Go** ⭐

-      - the simplicity of python with the speed of java. very simple concurrency model. perfect for networked systems.
+      - the simplicity of python with the speed of java. very simple concurrency model without "colored functions".perfect for networked systems.
       - compilable to small binaries. very popular for cloud native development.

 9. **Rust** ⭐